nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

-# Antidote v1.0 Mini-Projects
+# Antidote v1.0 Mini-Project 1 - Platform Redesign
-## MP1: Syringe Redesign

 The Antidote platform requires a concerted effort in order to get it to what could be considered a "v1.0 architecture".
 As a key component to the platform, Syringe